shopsys/shopsys/docs/model/elasticsearch.md

 * visibility (all visibilities for all pricing groups and domains)

 Data of all products are exported into Elasticsearch by CRON module (`ProductExportCronModule.php`) every 5 minutes.
-Alternatively, you can force the export manually using `product-search-export-products` Phing target.
+Alternatively, you can force the export manually using `elasticsearch-export -D elasticsearch.index=product` Phing target.

+If you need to change the data that are exported into Elasticsearch, overwrite appropriate methods in `ProductExportRepository` and `ProductElasticsearchConverter` classes.

 ## Use of Elasticsearch
 Elasticsearch is used to search, filter and sort products on the frontend and to display products in listing via [Read Model](./introduction-to-read-model.md).